 Step 1: Consider Where the Seat Will Go --Installation

-As previously discussed, where you plan to install the seat may impact which seat you choose to purchase.
+As previously discussed, where you plan to install the car seat may impact which seat you choose to purchase.
 Where and how you plan to use the seat might also influence you.
 Your usage pattern can make the difference between which option best meets your needs and which will be frustrating to use.
-Given that more than 80% of car seats have been shown to have at least one serious problem with installation, choosing a seat that is easy to install in your chosen location or locations will help keep baby safer.
+Given that more than 80% of car seats have been shown to have at least one serious problem with installation, choosing a seat that is easy to install in the location or locations you choose will help keep baby safer.

 If you reside in a major city and will need to transport your little one in a cab or Uber, you may want to look at some of the lighter weight seats.
 This would also be true if you travel frequently and plan to lug a seat through the airport or on a train.
 Some of these seats are heavy, and this should be a factor for parents who won't be installing the seat in their car and forgetting about it.
-The Evenflo Tribute seat won a Best Value award and earned high marks in crash testing, so at just over 9 pounds you will probably have an easier time carrying it than you would the Clek Foonf at over 38 pounds in its rear-facing configuration, or the Editors' Choice winner, the Britax Boulevard ClickTight ARB that weighs just over 28 pounds.
-The Britax Roundabout is about 16 pounds and gives you a higher scoring seat than the Evenflo with a much lower weight than the higher scoring options.
+The Evenflo Tribute earns high marks in crash testing, and at just over 9 lbs you will probably have an easier time carrying it than you would the Clek Foonf at over 38 lbs in its rear-facing configuration, or the Britax Boulevard ClickTight ARB at over 28 lbs.

 Center or Side?